 2020, the year that stood still.
-Just 12 months ago at the turn of the decade, we all [or at least I] had such high hopes.
+Just 12 months ago at the turn of the decade, I had such high hopes for the year ahead.
 It felt symbolic, this change in decade.
 In 2019, I spent the last week of December grinding through Webflow training to build this site and publish our Best of 2019 list.
 It feels like a distant memory, but don't all memories take on a sense of distance once they move beyond the here and now.

 On the other hand, many artists struggled to find the creative energy, and we can't blame them, this year has been tough for everyone, but especially for small artists whose main source of income is often touring.
 Spotify still only pays a few cents per thousand listens.
 We've included Bandcamp embeds in this list wherever possible, and we only ask just one thing of you.
 Buy something new you find on this list and support the art that gives us so much life.

 Artists bring so much value to our lives by filling the silence [or low grade buzz] with something entirely more impactful.
 In compiling this list, one thing in particular stood out as being different this year.
 In normal years, live performances would provide some [perhaps unfair] bumps to the lucky few artists I was able to see in Columbus.
 In normal years seeing new music performed live on tour has always made a big impact on our lists.

 We hope you enjoy this list and we can't wait for things to get back to normal so we can bring back what was once a major focus of this site and especially our Instagram page: live music.